ChasinSpin/TSlotBroughtonMount/docs/assemblyguide.md

 Assemble Plate 1 - 4 (Rear Foot x 2) with a M5x8mm bolt and a T-Nut.
 Slide these 2 feet onto the ends of part D and finger tighten.

-Screw in Plate 2 - 12 (Front Foot) into the FootHolder at the front of Part A.
+Screw Plate 1 - 5 (Front Foot Lock) onto Plate 2 - 12 (Front Foot) and then screw into the FootHolder at the front of Part A.

 ![Photo Here](dummy)

 ### Step 16

 Insert a T-Nut into part B.  With part F (Coarse Altitude Bar), use Plate 2 - 10 (Altitude Knobs x2) to bolt through the holes in the bearing into the T-Nuts and tighten loosely.
+Note, the T-Nut used on part A should be the rightmost T-Nut.
 Orient the smoothest side of the bearing towards parts A/B.

 ![Photo Here](dummy)